Priyansh-A/Priyansh-A/README.md

 # Prem Awasthi
-**`Web Dev(Mostly Frontend and a little bit of backend)`**
+**`Web Dev(Mostly Frontend and basic knowledge on Backend)`**

 Hi, I  am Prem.
 I am a dynamic and passionate frontend web developer based in Nepal.
-I have an unwavering enthusiasm for coding as it defines me for who I am.
+I have an unwavering enthusiasm for coding.
 I love translating intricate designs of the web into responsive , meticulously structured web pages.
 I am open to new things and love taking challenges.
 I am a fast learner and effiecient in my field of work.
 I have no professional experience atm and I would love to take the opportunity to change that.

 I have a profound understanding of the basics of web sevelopment that are HTML, CSS and JavaScript.
-I have an intermeddiate knowlede of some frameworks and libraries such as React, NextJs, TypeScript, TailwindCss and Bootstrap.
+I have an intermediate knowlede of some frameworks and libraries such as React, NextJs, TypeScript, TailwindCss and Bootstrap.
 I also have a decent understanding of the MERN stack and am practicing to be better at it.

 - 🌱 I’m currently learning **NextJs**